laravel/docs/localization.md

     'apples' => '{0} There are none|[1,19] There are some|[20,*] There are many',

-After defining a translation string that has pluralization options, you may use the `trans_choice` function to retrieve the line for a given "count".
-In this example, since the count is greater than one, the plural form of the translation string is returned:
+After defining a translation string that has pluralization options, you may use the `trans_choice` function to retrieve the line for a given "count" In this example, since the count is greater than one, the plural form of the translation string is returned:

     echo trans_choice('messages.apples', 10);